Holiday houses in Sorrento

 Relax at Q

-JohnnyRating, 5 stars3 weeks ago
+JohnnyRating, 5 stars1 month ago

 It was a great base for the Weirdo's Walkabouts rogaine that we ran on the weekend, well located for Weirdo to spend Saturday on his bike setting up the course, then to head to Event Control on Sunday morning.
 The house itself was ideal for our group of 8 people, with a spacious and pleasant kitchen/ lounge area